North Bend, Washington: Economy

 Throughout the 20th century North Bend has maintained gradual growth with an early economic focus on logging, sawmill production, agricultural and dairy farming.
 Currently, North Bend is for the largest part a bedroom community to Bellevue and Seattle.
 In addition, North Bend has a growing tourism economy centered around the North Bend Premium Outlet Mall, Northwest Railway Museum train activities and Snoqualmie Pass recreational commerce related to hiking, backpacking, mountain biking, skiing, snowboarding and cross-country skiing.
 North Bend also has approximately 400 employees working for Nintendo North Bend.

 Government and police

+The town has a mayor–council government with a seven-member city council that meets twice a month.
+The mayor is a separate position with four-year terms.
+Mary Miller was elected mayor in 2023.

 North Bend leans Democratic much like the rest of King County, giving a majority of the vote to Joe Biden in the 2020 presidential election.

 Law enforcement services in North Bend have changed hands several times.
-From 1973 until March 8, 2014, the city contracted with the King County Sheriff's Office for law enforcement services within city limits.
+From 1973 until March 8, 2014, the town contracted with the King County Sheriff's Office for law enforcement services within town limits.
 It was KCSO's longest standing contract at the time of its conclusion.
-Since March 8, 2014, the city has contracted for law enforcement services with the City of Snoqualmie Police Department.
+Since March 8, 2014, the town has contracted for law enforcement services with the City of Snoqualmie Police Department.